Last updated Jan. 17, 2022, by Marisa Wexler, MS

 Correctly functioning filamin A is essential for the proper folding and working of amyloid-beta and tau, two proteins that play a role in the development of Alzheimer’s.
 In its altered form, filamin A prevents the proper folding of the amyloid-beta and tau proteins.
 This causes them to aggregate, or clump, and form plaques and tangles in the brain.
 Misfolded filamin A also disrupts how nerve cells work, leading to neurodegeneration in people with the disease.

-PTI-125 is an investigational small molecule that targets the misfolded filamin A protein.
-It binds to this filamin A and aims to restore its function, potentially alleviating the symptoms of Alzheimer’s disease.
+Simufilam is an investigational small molecule that targets misfolded filamin A protein.
+It binds to this filamin A and aims to restore its function, potentially alleviating disease symptoms.

-A previous Phase 2a open-label clinical trial (NCT03748706) investigated the safety and pharmacokinetics of PTI-125 in a similar group of mild-to-moderate Alzheimer’s patients.
-Study results showed that treatment, 28 days of PTI-125 at 100 mg twice daily, was well-tolerated, and these 13 patients had markedly lower disease-specific biomarkers of neuroinflammation and neurodegeneration.
+An open-label Phase 2a clinical trial (NCT03748706), which wrapped up in 2019, investigated the safety and pharmacokinetics of simufilam in 12 patients with mild to moderate Alzheimer’s.
+Study results showed that 28 days of simufilam treatment, at 100 milligrams (mg) twice daily, was well tolerated and that patients had markedly lower disease-specific biomarkers of inflammation and nerve damage in the brain.